 Yes.
 You must take the certification exam within one year of the date of your enrollment.
 Extentions are possible for extenuating circumstances; for example if a member of the military were not able to test due to deployment additional time would be allowed for review and testing if requested

 We understand that the cost of our program can be prohibitive for some, but we prevent the cost of our program being a barrier to your certification.
-You may call us at (321)725-3497 to arrange a payment plan that suits your needs.

 You have up to a year to study for your exam.
 Each basic program takes at least 60 hours of time.
 Advanced certifications will require more time to complete.

 The programs offered are self-paced study.
 Students will receive their material and they have one year from the date of enrollment to take their test.
 We want all of our students to succeed, so we do offer review material at the request of the student.